 Income tax is not deducted from total gross earnings.
 Contributions to the Superannuation Scheme are automatically deducted before PAYE is applied.
 (Tax relief is also allowed on AVCs subject to certain revenue limits).
 Tax Saver Commuter Tickets, where relevant, are also deducted at source.
 All teachers registered with the Teaching Council can claim a tax credit of €65 for the annual registration fee for the 2014 tax year.

 At the end of each tax year your employer must give you a certificate of pay and of the tax and PRSI deducted by him or her during the year.
-This certificate is called a form P60 and comes in two parts.
 It is your record of:

 - the pay you received from your employer

 - the tax deducted under PAYE and